 So, you decide to invest in your future and open a retirement account, now what?
 As an employee of your S Corp, you'll benefit from lower taxable income and/or deferred taxes.
 If you are still deciding which plan is best for you, check out this article.

 You'll need to run your retirement contributions and deductions through payroll for W-2 reporting purposes.
 Ready to set up your retirement account in Gusto?

 12/15/20 Update: Do not use this for Traditional and Roth IRA setups.
-If you have a Traditional and Roth IRA, they will go to your personal return, No need to run contributions through your business.
+If you have a Traditional and Roth IRA, they will be reported on your personal tax return.
+No need to run contributions through your business.